 Stiles Machinery, headquartered in Grand Rapids, Mich., has committed a significant amount of equipment for woodworking students to use.
-We have 40 exclusive partners and are excited to build more relationships with those interested in giving students a career pathway and strengthening Colorado's workforce.
+The Wood Machinery Manufacturers of America and the Woodworking Machinery Industry Association donated $25,000 to the MiLL.
+We also have 40 exclusive partners and are excited to build more relationships with those interested in giving students a career pathway and strengthening Colorado's workforce.

 IN THE NEWS